nikemeal/bookMeV1/README.md

 Known Bugs
 ---------------------

-There is an issue with the multi-booking part of BookMe and IE8.
-This is due to Microsoft enabling compatibility view on all intranet pages.
-A domain wide fix can be applied (but is rather drastic), so the decision was made to get BookMe working 100% for IE9.
-IE8 will still work with 99% of BookMe, it is only the multi-booking (booking multiple periods at once in the same week) there is an issue with.

 When running through the install script, after clicking Install you may get an error mentioning BG_COLOUR not found.
 This is because the install script has forwarded on to the actual site before the databse has been imported.